syncfusion-content/xamarin-docs/Xamarin/Segmented-Control/Customization.md

 ![Selected segment corner radius customization in segmented control](images/Customization/Xamarin_Forms_SelectionstripRadius.png)

-#### Control radius
+#### Control Radius

-The segmented control also handles corner radius for border line of the whole control.
+The segmented control also supports the corner radius for the border line enclosing the entire control.

 {% tabs %}